 Our consultants have helped over 300 companies improve their shiftwork operations.
-Improving these operations often meant making major changes to the organization or operating philosophies.
-Through these experiences we have refined a change model that incorporates input from the shiftwork stakeholders, while satisfying the goals of the overall organization.
+Improving these operations often means making major changes to the organization or operating philosophies.
+Through these experiences, we have refined a change model that incorporates input from the shiftwork stakeholders, while satisfying the goals of the overall organization.

 Our members at Electric Boat Corporation successfully changed to an alternative shift schedule to meet operational demands.
 Dan Capshaw from Shiftwork Solutions was instrumental in helping the company find fair alternatives that met our members’ needs.
 If you are thinking about changing schedules, I highly recommend you give Dan a call.

 Step 1.
 Understand your situation and where you want to go

 It's important to realize that different problems require different solutions.

 If you are after more capacity, then let's go after that.
 If you want a better work-life balance for your workforce, then let's go after that.
 If you want both, let's prioritize and then solve for both.

 There are as many shiftwork related issues as there are shiftwork operations.
 Aside from Cost, Volume and Employees, other typical problems are Sanitation, Overtime, Maintenance, Seasonality, Quality, Training, Safety and Flexibility.

 It's rare for a site to say, "If you solve this one problem, everything else will be fine."
 More often than not, there is the main issue and several sub-issues.
 We need to know all of these so that when we are done, these have all been addressed.